top of page

 The Autumn Equinox is a time of balance, reflection and gratitude.
 It’s an opportunity to connect with the natural world and celebrate the changing of the seasons and the fullness you have in your life in a way that resonates with you.

-You can tangibly feel the evenings drawing in, the mornings have the smell of damp autumn leaves, and nature prepares for her greatest show before settling down for winter.
+You can tangibly feel the evenings drawing in, the mornings have the smell of damp Autumn leaves, and nature prepares for her greatest show before settling down for Winter.

 “As the leaves turn from green to red and gold, Nature shows us how beautiful it is to let go.”